bratislava/bratislava.github.io/docs/deployment-and-infrastructure/grafana.md

   - _Infinity_ is a very simple grafana plugin, that provides HTTP requests capabilities, it can be used to monitor health endpoint and is capable of parsing JSON responses and alerting on them

 All of these application can be use to monitor your application and alert in case of any issues.
-Currently, we use this to monitor and observe our kubernetes infrastructure, together with some critical application.
+Currently, we use this to monitor and observe our kubernetes infrastructure, together with some critical applications.
 For example, we are monitoring hardware resources for all our nodes and pods and when they reach critical usage >=95%, we alert on it.

 ## Dashboards

-If you have access to Grafana you can take look at our dashboards, that provide more information about the state of infrastructure and individual application together with their logs.
+If you have access to Grafana you can take a look at our dashboards, that provide more information about the state of our infrastructure and individual applications together with their logs.

 ### Pod Dashboard